Wasps, Hornets, & Yellow Jackets – Oh My!

 How To Identify Hornets

 Hornets can be very large, over 2 inches in length!
 In general, hornets only become aggressive when approached near their nests.
 They tend to be more docile than wasps, but when upset, their stings can be very dangerous.
 Hornets typically have white and black markings, unlike wasps which have yellow and black markings.

 Due to their aggressive nature, and the potential to cause a medical emergency for anyone who is stung, we do not suggest tackling a wasp issue yourself.
 It’s not a good idea for homeowners or business owners to try to treat these insects by themselves.
-Instead, it is best to learn how to identify these aggressive pests and call the experts to take care of business.
+Instead, it is best to learn how to identify these aggressive pests and call the home pest control experts to take care of business.

 Our home pest control and commercial pest control experts in Jacksonville will work with you to exterminate these stinging insects.